C2SM/c2sm.github.io/tasks/index.md

 ##### Third-Party Projects with Benefits to the PI Only
 {: .no_toc }

 A member may also propose a task/tasks to be funded from their project, but where the benefit is limited to their group.
-These proposals will be realized if C2SM capacity is available.
+These proposals will be realised if C2SM capacity is available.
 However, they will have a lower priority than projects with a greater benefit to the community.

 ##### Current projects
 {: .no_toc }